 Restriction of feed intake per valve

 These are all functions that have proven to be useful tools for a successful implementation of the ad-lib system.

-The basic principle in a phase-feeding system is that 2 separate mixing tanks individually make up a recipe with a high respectively low content of protein.
-From each mixing-tank a separate circuit is leading to the stable(s).
+The basic principle in a phase-feeding system is that two separate mixing tanks individually make up a recipe with a high respectively low content of protein.
+From each mixing tank a separate circuit is leading to the stable(s).
 The pipes run parallelly over the pens, and through a feed-valve from each pipe these are connected to the drop pipe of each pen.
-As the 2 valves open simultaneously it is possible to mix the exact blend of protein, which is adjusted to the growth-phase of the pig.
+As the two valves open simultaneously it is possible to mix the exact blend of protein, which is adjusted to the growth-phase of the pig.
 Next to profitability in feed consumption you will experience a considerable reduction in phosphorus and nitrogen of the manure.